NotesFAQContact Us

-How does ERIC define peer review for regularly indexed content?
+How does ERIC define peer review for regularly cataloged content?

 I thought only journal articles were peer reviewed.
 Why is a report in ERIC marked as peer reviewed?

-For more information about how this determination is made, please see the answer to the question above, the ERIC Selection Policy, or the video below.
+For more information about how this determination is made, please consult the answer to the previous FAQ, the ERIC Selection Policy, or the video below:

 Do all peer-reviewed journal articles and non-journal materials in ERIC have the peer-reviewed flag?

-The peer-review indicator has been assigned to peer-reviewed journal records in ERIC for almost 20 years.
+The peer-review indicator has been assigned to peer-reviewed journal records in ERIC for over 20 years.
 The policy to add this indicator to non-journal materials was adopted in January 2016.
-It is being retroactively applied to currently indexed content and to previously indexed materials that are specifically identified as peer reviewed by the provider.
+It is being retroactively applied to currently cataloged content and to previously cataloged materials that are specifically identified as peer reviewed by the provider.

 Can I search for peer-reviewed journal articles only?

 Yes, if you provide evidence of a blind or expert peer-review process.
 The document submitted must have an explanation of the peer-review process in the front matter, or the author may submit a URL for the publisher or conference website that outlines the peer-review process.
 A statement that the content is peer reviewed—without an explanation of the process used—is not sufficient and the peer-review indicator will not be applied.
-See the infographic: PDF on ERIC How Do I Provide Evidence That My Online Submission Was Peer Reviewed?
+Access the infographic How Do I Provide Evidence That My Online Submission Was Peer Reviewed?

 No. The peer-review indicator is added to online submissions at the time the submission is processed and is not applied retroactively.